View Lucille Sherman's Obituary on JournalInquirer.com and share memories

 |

-Lucille (Lu) Sherman, 92, passed away at home in Longmeadow, Massachusetts, on Nov.
+Lucille "Lu" Sherman, 92, passed away at home in Longmeadow on Nov.
 25, 2019, surrounded by her loving family.

-In lieu of flowers, memorial gifts may be made to Glenmeadow, 24 Tabor Crossing, Longmeadow, Massachusetts 01106 or to Trustees of Tufts College, Tufts University, P.O.
+In lieu of flowers, memorial gifts may be made to Glenmeadow, 24 Tabor Crossing, Longmeadow, MA 01106 or to Trustees of Tufts College, Tufts University, P.O.
 Box 3306, Boston, MA 02241.

 Somers Funeral Home has care of the arrangements.
-For online condolences, visit
+For online condolences, please visit

 www.somersfuneralhome.com